CedricOL07/admin_webtv_plugin/README.md

 # WEBTV Le FIL

 Nowadays, forwarding informations with new technologies is fundamental.
 The project is base on a plug-in Wordpress which generates a WebtV.
-This one can diffuse many video in playlists whit help a database like PhpMyAdmin.
+This one can diffuse many tracks video in playlists whit help a database like PhpMyAdmin.

 ## Getting Started